zycbobby/wechat_gallery/README.md

 2. Use node-canvas, PDF itself can embed fonts, but I need more time.

 3. Reduce memory usage, nodeJS it self has GC, but not investigate.

+# Problem unsolved
+1. NodeJS memory management, it must be a limitation, how to increase it and is it possible to make some cache?

+2. Is nodeJS not suitable for download-oriented site?
+I mean, can it accept connections when downloading?

+3. What is canvas

+4. Why dont you try ES6? and reduce the use of promise style programming.
+The return type change will significantly change your thinking style